-- Completing Form 911, Application For Taxpayer Assistance Order (ATAO), - Completing a written request for assistance (if Form 911 is not available), - Requesting an IRS employee complete a Form 911 on your behalf (in person or over the phone), or - Sending (or FAX) Form 911 to your local Taxpayer Advocate.
-Refer to Publication 1546, The Taxpayer Advocate Service of the IRS, for your local Taxpayer Advocate's address, phone and FAX number.
-Call the Taxpayer Advocate Service's toll-free number: 1-877-777-4778; TDD 800-829-4059.
+- Completing Form 911, Application For Taxpayer Assistance Order (ATAO), - Completing a written request for assistance (if Form 911 is not available), - Requesting an IRS employee complete a Form 911 on your behalf (in person or over the phone), or - Requesting the PCA employee advise IRS of your need for Taxpayer Advocate assistance, or - ▶ Sending (or faxing) Form 911 to your local Taxpayer Advocate.
+Refer to Publication 1546, The Taxpayer Advocate Service of the IRS, for your local Taxpayer Advocate's address, phone and fax number. - Calling the Taxpayer Advocate Service's toll-free number: 1-877-777-4778; TDD 800-829-4059